Ticket Interception

 2. Is open/new

 • This filters out tickets that are not in a NEW state at the time of initial polling.
 A ticket has to be freshly filed and untouched by any agent to be eligible for Ticket Interception.
-The bot does not reach out on tickets that were already worked on by an agent — this is done to minimize confusion and noise.
+The AI Assistant does not reach out on tickets that were already worked on by an agent — this is done to minimize confusion and noise.

 3. Not created by an agent

-• This allows the bot to filter out tickets created by an agent on behalf of the user, which means that an agent already looked at the issue and provided the first level of assistance.
+• This allows the AI Assistant to filter out tickets created by an agent on behalf of the user, which means that an agent already looked at the issue and provided the first level of assistance.
 This also filters out any tickets created by an agent to log work they did (i.e. moving cables from one room to another) that did not directly help an end-user.

-4. Not created by the bot
+4. Not created by the AI Assistant

 How Ticket Interception works